w-A-L-L-e/wsbasic/README.md

 ### Compiling scripts to C++

 The ASM and C versions of compilers are more in the proof of concept stage.
 However the CppCompiler is pretty much just as capable as the executor (interpreting).
-For cpp compiler only functions with return, for loops and run and substr need implementing.
+For cpp compiler only a couple more todos: functions with return, for loops and substr need implementing.
 Apart from that we tried already a little benchmark to compute primes using while loop and compiling definitately gives around a 400% boost in speed.
 We haven't optimised at all to reduce object copies etc. So there is even more low hanging fruit here.
+Also in 2023 we rewrote the Var class which already made the executor about 3 times faster so in reality vs old wsbasic executor when compiling you get a factor 7 to 10 times faster performance.
+It's actually faster than python now ;).

 ```
 $ cat benchmark.b